-CharityWatch's rating of the American Red Cross includes the financial activities of the entities included in the Red Cross consolidated audit of June 30, 2019.
-These entities are described in the consolidated audit (Note 1) as follows:
+CharityWatch's rating of the American Red Cross includes the financial activities of the entities consolidated in the Red Cross audited financial statements for the fiscal year ended of June 30, 2021.
+These entities are described in the fiscal 2021 consolidated audit (Note 1(a) re: Organization and Basis of Presentation) as follows:

-According to the Red Cross consolidated audit of June 30, 2019 (Note 1(n), Contributed Services and Materials):
+According to the Red Cross consolidated audit of June 30, 2021 (Note 1(o) re: Contributed Services and Materials):

 [Note: CharityWatch generally excludes the value of in-kind (non-cash) donations of goods and services from its calculations of Program % and Cost to Raise $100.
 More information on how grades are calculated and the treatment of in-kind donations can be found on the Our Process page.]

-"The amounts shown in Part II, Column B (II) ['Bonus & incentive compensation'] for the President & CEO, the Chief Financial Officer, the President Biomedical Services, the Chief Operating Officer, the Chief Transformation Officer, the Chief Human Resources Officer, the Chief Development Officer, the President Humanitarian Services, and the Chief Marketing Officer were paid based on written variable incentive plans for prior fiscal year performance and were approved by the compensation and management development committee of the board.
+"The amounts shown in Part II, Column B (ii) ['Bonus & incentive compensation'] for the Chief Operating Officer, the President Biomedical Services, the Chief Transformation Officer, the Chief Financial Officer, General Counsel, the Chief Human Resources Officer, the Chief Development Officer and the President [of] Humanitarian Services were paid based on written variable incentive plans, prior fiscal year performance and were approved by the compensation and management development committee of the board.

-"The amount shown in Part II, Column B (II) for the Analyst V, Investments and Chief Information Officer were paid based on a written variable incentive plan for prior fiscal year performance and were approved by the Chief Financial Officer.
-The amount shown in Part II, Column B (II) for the President, Training Services was paid based on a written incentive plan for prior fiscal year performance and were approved by the Chief Operating Officer.
-The SVP Collections was based on a written incentive plan for prior fiscal year performance and was approved by the President Biomedical Services."
+"The amount shown in Part II, Column B (ii) for the President, Training Services was paid based on a written incentive plan, prior fiscal year performance and was approved by the Chief Operating Officer.
+The amount shown in Part II, Column B (ii) for the SVP Donor Services and the SVP Biomed Sales & Marketing were based on a written incentive plan, prior fiscal year performance and was approved by the President Biomedical Services.